Events and Activities

 Fire Truck Wash

-Inside of the Concord Scout House, numerous crafts and games are followed by a costume parade with ample photo opportunities.
-This event is paired with a winter clothes drive and raffle to benefit a local charity.
+Held at the Concord Scout House, Halloween crafts and games are followed by a costume parade with ample photo opportunities to celebrate this fun holiday.
+This event is paired with a raffle to benefit a local charity, as well as a food/clothing drive.
+It is open to the public.

 Each month, CFN members have many opportunities to get out and have fun with other local families and parents.